What Is an Ad Server? Exploring the Key Role and Function of Ad Servers in Digital Advertising

 Basically, an ad server is a technology that allows the standardized serving of ads on apps and websites.
 So, the ad server helps advertisers, publishers, ad networks, and ad agencies to deliver and manage online ads.

-Usually, ad servers are built to make instantaneous decisions regarding what ads to serve to a user.
+Usually, ad servers are built to make immediate decisions regarding what ads to serve to a user.
 Afterward, it provides data about what, when, to whom, and how it was displayed.

 That means that the ad server does not only manage the creatives, but it can also collect various data about an ad’s performance or a website’s users and deliver reports to advertisers so that the latter has a better view of how an ad performs.